Juniperus scopulorum: Wood

+Traditional uses

 Some Plateau Indian tribes boiled an infusion from the leaves and inner bark to treat coughs and fevers.
 The cones were also sometimes boiled into a drink used as a laxative and to treat colds.
 Among many Native American cultures, the smoke of the burning juniper is used to drive away evil spirits prior to conducting a ceremony, such as a healing ceremony.

 A small quantity of ripe berries can be eaten as an emergency food or as a sage-like seasoning for meat.
 The dried berries can be roasted and ground into a coffee substitute.
-The tree is sometimes planted as a windbreak and horticulturally in rocky, poorly irrigated soils.

-The cultivar 'Skyrocket' is a very popular ornamental plant in gardens, grown for its very slender, strictly erect growth habit.
-Due to its disposition for a fungal disease, namely cedar apple rust, caused by Gymnosporangium juniperi-virginianae, 'Skyrocket' is more and more replaced by the new cultivar J. virginiana 'Blue Arrow'.
-'Blue Arrow' is a recipient of the Royal Horticultural Society's Award of Garden Merit.
-Several other cultivars are also grown to a lesser extent.
-It is also a popular collected tree for bonsai in the U.S.